 While in law school, Lindevaldsen served as Associate Managing Editor of the Brooklyn Law Review and as a member of the Brooklyn Law School Moot Court’s Executive Board.
 She also was a research assistant to Norman S. Poser, Professor of Law at Brooklyn Law School, assisting him in bringing to publication the first edition of Broker-Dealer Law and Regulation (Aspen 3d ed.
 2000).
 While at Liberty Counsel, she co-authored several legal memoranda for legislative bodies, including “The Federal Marriage Amendment Preserves Marriage as the Union of One Man and One Woman and is Consistent with Constitutional Jurisprudence and Federalism,” which was introduced during senate debate on the federal marriage amendment in July 2004, “Constitutional Analysis of the New York ‘Dignity for All Students Act,’” and “Legal Analysis of SB 101: Proposal to Add Sexual Orientation to the Illinois Human Rights Act.”

-Lindevaldsen is admitted to practice law in all Florida, New York, and Virginia state courts, the United States Supreme Court, and all United States Courts of Appeal.
+Lindevaldsen is admitted to practice law in all Florida, New York, and Virginia state courts, the United States Supreme Court, and several United States Courts of Appeal.